 Yes.
-Apart from the other common causes of heart disease, the virus itself can raise your cholesterol, or cause direct heart damage over time.
+Apart from the other common causes of heart disease, HIV itself can raise your cholesterol or cause direct heart damage over time.
 In addition, the chronic activation of the immune system caused by HIV, known as “inflammation”, increases your risk of heart disease even if your viral load is undetectable.

 IS THAT SERIOUS?

-Heart disease is the number one killer in the U.S. It can also cause weakness, pain, or problems breathing.
-Even if heart disease doesn’t kill you, it can lessen your ability to be active, to work, and to enjoy life.
+Heart disease is the number one killer in the United States.
+It can also cause weakness, pain, or difficulty breathing.
+Even if heart disease doesn’t kill you, the condition can lessen your ability to be active, work, and enjoy life.
 Even if your HIV is under control, your risk of heart disease is higher than someone who is HIV negative, so talk to your doctor about what you can do to lower your risk.

 TELL YOUR DOCTOR IF YOU DON’T FEEL WELL

 Many symptoms can be signs of heart disease, including chest pain, problems breathing, and pain in the left arm or jaw.
-Women may experience these same symptoms, or may have pain in the upper abdomen, dizziness, lightheadedness, fainting, or extreme fatigue.
+Women may also have pain in the upper abdomen, dizziness, lightheadedness, fainting, or extreme fatigue.
 Tell your doctor if you have any of these symptoms, so tests can be done.

-If they’re ignored, you might not find out until you have a heart attack and it’s too late.
+If you ignore them, you might not find out until you have a heart attack and it’s too late.
 The symptoms of a stroke are different and involve the face drooping on one side, weakness or feeling numb on one side of the body, or speech difficulty.
-If any of these symptoms develop suddenly call 911 immediately.
-Don’t just go to the ER, since you will be seen more quickly if you are brought in by an ambulance.
+If any of these symptoms develop suddenly, call 911 immediately.
+Don’t just go to the ER yourself.
+You will be seen more quickly if you are brought in by an ambulance.
 In the case of a stroke or heart attack, every minute counts!